voyagermesh/voyager/docs/setup/install/community.md

 ## Using YAML

 If you prefer to not use Helm, you can generate YAMLs from Voyager chart and deploy using `kubectl`.
-Here we are going to show the prodecure using Helm 3.
+Here we are going to show the procedure using Helm 3.

 ```bash
 $ helm repo add appscode https://charts.appscode.com/stable/